misheska/misheska.github.com/source/_posts/2013-12-26-set-up-a-sane-ruby-cookbook-authoring-environment-for-chef.markdown

 Miguel Cabeça has written an excellent plugin for the Sublime Text editor called [SublimeChef](https://github.com/cabeca/SublimeChef), which is the closest thing to an Integrated Development Environment (IDE) that exists for Chef.
-Sublime Text is costs $70 for a license, but has no restriction on the length of a trial period, so feel free try out Sublime Text to see if it works for you.
+Sublime Text costs $70 for a license, but has no restriction on the length of a trial period, so feel free try out Sublime Text to see if it works for you.